DiseaseTranscriptomicsLab/markeR/README.md

 <!-- badges: end -->

-**markeR** provides a suite of methods for using gene sets (signatures) to quantify and evaluate the extent to which a given gene signature marks a specific phenotype from gene expression data.
+**markeR** provides a suite of methods for using gene sets to quantify and evaluate the extent to which a given gene signature marks a specific phenotype from gene expression data.
 The package implements various scoring, enrichment and classification approaches, along with tools to compute performance metrics and visualize results.

 > **To cite markeR please use:**
 >